-2.1.2 Overarching Design Principles
+2.1 Overarching Principles

-- .1 Building Design shall support the intended Functional Program - .2 Building Design shall present an individual identity to the structure while fulfilling the following objectives: - .1 Draw inspiration from the original buildings on campus. - .2 Make evident the activities occurring within the building while supporting the wider structural patterns of the campus. - .3 Embody principles of Crime Prevention through Environmental Design (CPTED) - .4 All new construction shall be constructed to be Accessible by following the AODA, OBC Part 3, Section 3.8, CSA Standard B651-04 - Accessible Design for the Built Environment and Facility Accessibility Design Manual - Wellington County Accessibility Partnership at minimum to the extent mandated and where possible to the ideal extent where practical and/or feasible. - .5 Where scope of work involves a building with heritage character, attention to how project scope restores and/or aligns with the original character of building is required.
+- 2.1.1 The requirements outlined in the following clauses is applicable to all new Construction; Application Specific requirements are outlined under clauses 2.2 2.8. - 2.1.2 Overarching Design Principles - .1 Building Design shall support the intended Functional Program - .2 Building Design shall present an individual identity to the structure while fulfilling the following objectives: - .1 Draw inspiration from the original buildings on campus. - .2 Make evident the activities occurring within the building while supporting the wider structural patterns of the campus. - .3 Embody principles of Crime Prevention through Environmental Design (CPTED) - .4 All new construction shall be constructed to be Accessible by following the AODA, OBC Part 3, Section 3.8, CSA Standard B651-04 - Accessible Design for the Built Environment and Facility Accessibility Design Manual - Wellington County Accessibility Partnership at minimum to the extent mandated and where possible to the ideal extent where practical and/or feasible. - .5 Where scope of work involves a building with heritage character, attention to how project scope restores and/or aligns with the original character of building is required.
 All buildings on Couling list, built prior to 1927, designated buildings and those within 30m of a designated building or the Heritage Conservation District (HCD)will require review with Heritage Guelph for all major exterior interventions.
 Scope of work, need for Heritage Consultant and Heritage impact assessment must be reviewed with Manager Architectural.
 Any scope of work that needs to go to Heritage Guelph must be brought there through Manager Architectural. - .6 Designated Buildings on Campus currently are; Presidents Residence, Alumni House and Massey Hall, HCD is currently properties on either side of Gordon from Speed river to University. - 2.1.3 Materials selected shall be North American manufactured and readily available to the extent possible.
-Use of any materials not readily available in North America shall be identified and presented for the approval of the Manager, Architectural Design, DEC before completion of the Schematic Design. - 2.1.4 Furniture must be part of the planning process during schematic design. - 2.1.5 The University will not accept any asbestos materials or products that contain asbestos. - 2.1.6 Group the placement of the following building accessories in and around one principal building entrance: - .1 Fire alarm system panel - .2 Fire department connection, ie. standpipe or sprinkler connection point - .3 Placement of exterior hydrants
+Use of any materials not readily available in North America shall be identified and presented for the approval of the Manager, Architectural Design, DEC before completion of the Schematic Design as part of the Compliance Checklist process. - 2.1.4 Furniture must be part of the planning process and presented for the approval of the Manager, Architectural Design, DEC before completion of the Schematic Design. - 2.1.5 The University will not accept any asbestos materials or products that contain asbestos. - 2.1.6 Group the placement of the following building accessories in and around one principal building entrance: - .1 Fire alarm system panel - .2 Fire department connection, i.e., standpipe or sprinkler connection point - .3 Placement of exterior hydrants